john1226966735/CoKT/README.md

 The source code (Pytorch implementation) of our knowledge tracing model CoKT (Collaborative Embedding  for Knowledge Tracing).

-We reused https://github.com/aditya-grover/node2vec for the implementaion of Node2vec algorithm.
+We reused the code from https://github.com/aditya-grover/node2vec for the implementaion of node2vec algorithm.

 Paper download link: https://link.springer.com/chapter/10.1007/978-3-030-82147-0_27